-Are you wondering whether to go abroad of stay on home soil this summer?
+Are you wondering whether to go abroad or stay on home soil in summer?
 We have listed just 9 of the many reasons why your summer holiday should be spent in the UK.

 Why go abroad when there are so many incredible holidays to enjoy right on your doorstep?
 In our recent UK Staycation Report, we found that in 2018, bookings for holiday cottages rocketed by 36%.
 This shows that even more people are seeing the benefits of staying in the UK as opposed to going abroad.

 Savvy staycation-ers are avoiding the stresses of overseas travel and are taking advantage of what’s closer to home.
 Enjoy glorious beaches, epic mountain ranges, beautiful countryside and fascinating towns and cities right in your back yard.

 Discover our 9 reasons to spend your summer in the UK…

 Choosing a staycation holiday instead of heading abroad will save you money on everything, from airport transfers to mobile roaming charges.
 Not only this, but it is usually far easier to get to your destination.
 Hop in your car or on a train, bus or ferry and you could be on your holidays far quicker and for a fraction of the cost of travelling abroad.

 You won’t waste time waiting in long queues to change your currency, or struggling to work out the value of what you’re buying when you’re there.
 There’s also no risk that your card will be swallowed because you haven’t informed your bank that you’re heading abroad!